Lenspost-Labs/admin/frontend/src/pages/Readme.md

-This folder contains all the routes specific components declared in main.tsx
+This folder contains all the routes / pages specific components declared in main.tsx

 To Follow the pattern :
     1. Naming the File and Component RoutenamePage.tsx